Water

 Water plays a vital role in everyone’s life.
 The Water Department’s mission is to bring healthy drinking water of the highest quality to Lake Oswego’s residential and wholesale customers from our intake facility on the Clackamas River in Gladstone, all the way to your tap.

-The City of Lake Oswego is updating outdated, manually-read water meters to a new, wireless-read technology.
-These smart meters support efficiencies in our water system.
+Over the past five years, the City has been replacing outdated, manually-read water meters to a new, wirelessly-read technology.
+These smart meters support efficiencies in our water system and improve customer service.

 Lake Oswego's drinking water originates in the Clackamas River watershed.